solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/03-Verify-Azure-Quota.md

-# C. Verify Azure Quota
+# 2.3 Verify Azure Quota

 This solution contains an Azure Developer CLI `azd-template` that provisions the required resources in Azure and deploys the starter app to Azure Container Apps (ACA).
 The template allows for the infrastructure to be deployed with a single `azd up` command.
 On completing this step, you should have: